ebmonson/multilightning/README.md

 > [!Note]
 > I may not go to the extra step of uploading this package to pypi/conda-forge since it is a niche, hacky
 > thing on top of `lightning`.

+## Documentation
+---
+Online documentation for the package can be found on [its readthedocs page](https://multilightning.readthedocs.io/en/latest/), and a compiled PDF version of the documentation is available [in this repository](https://github.com/ebmonson/multilightning/blob/main/docs/multilightning.pdf).